lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 ### Input Embedding

 The input embedding is the sum of three parts:
-1. WordPiece tokenization embeddings: The WordPiece [model](https://arxiv.org/pdf/1609.08144.pdf) was originally proposed for Japanese or Korean segmentation problem.
+1. *WordPiece tokenization embeddings*: The [WordPiece](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/37842.pdf) [model](https://arxiv.org/pdf/1609.08144.pdf) was originally proposed for Japanese or Korean segmentation problem.
 Instead of using naturally split English word, they can be further divided into smaller sub-word units so that it is more effective to handle rare or unknown words.
-Please read [linked](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/37842.pdf) papers for the optimal way to split words if interested.
+Please read [linked](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/37842.pdf) [papers](https://arxiv.org/pdf/1609.08144.pdf) for the optimal way to split words if interested.
-2. Segment embeddings: If the input contains two sentences, they have sentence A embeddings and sentence B embeddings respectively and they are separated by a special character `[SEP]`; Only sentence A embeddings are used if the input contains one sentence.
+2. *Segment embeddings*: If the input contains two sentences, they have sentence A embeddings and sentence B embeddings respectively and they are separated by a special character `[SEP]`; Only sentence A embeddings are used if the input only contains one sentence.
-3. Position embeddings: Positional embeddings are learned.
+3. *Position embeddings*: Positional embeddings are learned rather than hard-coded.

 ![BERT input embedding]({{ '/assets/images/BERT-input-embedding.png' | relative_url }})